Homeschool Maths | Top UK Curriculum & Free Activities

 Understanding Learning Differences.

-I believe in mathematics comprehension of the skills are of more value than memorising the times tables.
+I believe that mathematical comprehension skills are of more value than memorising the times tables.
 Although times table memorisation has real, deep value.
-But if this is something that a child finds enormously difficult try freeing them by giving a child a times table grid.
+But if this is something that a child finds enormously difficult, try freeing them by giving a child a times table grid.

 When a child has dyscalculia, there is a developmental problem with the processing of information.
 This makes it hard for a child to understand mathematical concepts.
-If you have a child with dyscalculia conventional maths teaching will be enormously frustrating.
-Focus on understanding concepts, and how to visualise them.
-Maths resources and curriculum which rely on manipulatives.
+If you have a child with dyscalculia, conventional maths teaching will be enormously frustrating.
+Focus on understanding concepts and how to visualise them.
+Maths resources and curriculum that rely on manipulatives.
 Finding the right homeschool maths curriculum may take some time.
 A place to start might be a Montessori-based curriculum would be worth looking at, like Shiller Math.
 Play maths games and dominoes.
-Work on helping a child recognise patterns and understanding basic mathematical language.
+Work on helping a child recognise patterns and understand basic mathematical language.

-Sadly, there are less resources for dyscalculia than there are for dyslexia.
-If you suspect your child has dyscalculia take time to do research into the best resources to help.
+Sadly, there are fewer resources for dyscalculia than there are for dyslexia.
+If you suspect your child has dyscalculia, take time to do research into the best resources to help.
 Helping your child to navigate maths with grace and patience, to minimise maths anxiety, will be key to their success in mathematics.

-When there is a maths struggle word problems may be more difficult.
-If this is the case work on mathematical language.
-Work on a child recognizing words like: sum, difference, product quotient, increase, decrease etc. Using maths language in daily life will help children become comfortable with maths in real-life applications and use these essential skills in everyday life; it will also mean when they encounter these terms in a maths lesson they will know what they mean.
+When there is a maths struggle, word problems may be more difficult.
+If this is the case, work on mathematical language.
+Work on a child recognizing words like: sum, difference, product, quotient, increase, decrease, etc. Using maths language in daily life will help children become comfortable with maths in real-life applications and use these essential skills in everyday life; it will also mean that when they encounter these terms in a maths lesson, they will know what they mean.

 Homeschool Maths Activities for Success

-National 5s, iGCSE/GCSE, Higher, and A-level maths all are content-heavy.
+National 5s, iGCSE/GCSE, Higher, and A-level maths are all content-heavy.
 Schedule a review day every few weeks.
-As you review circle back around to material you covered previously.
-In your cycle touch base with concepts you did months ago, so that when revision time comes back around you are not re-learning everything in the curriculum.
+As you review, circle back around to the material you covered previously.
+In your cycle, touch base with concepts you did months ago, so that when revision time comes back around, you are not re-learning everything in the curriculum.

-As well as working on skills, games also work on critical thinking as well.
+As well as working on skills, games also work on critical thinking.
 Seemingly simple games can have profound mathematical ideas embedded in them.
 It is not necessary to have complex problems to build these key skills.
 Furthermore, it is not always necessary to have expensive manipulatives to teach with.
 Have a look at Maths Week Scotland’s Outdoor maths activities for inspiration.

 Homeschool Maths Freebies